wso2-extensions/apim-policies/mediation/ai/semantic-prompt-guard/universal-gw/README.md

 - Triggered when only **deny prompts** are defined in the policy configuration
 - If the request content is **semantically similar** to any deny prompt (above the defined threshold), the request is **blocked**
-- Ideal for blacklisting known harmful, irrelevant, or undesired intents
+- Ideal for deny-listing known harmful, irrelevant, or undesired intents

 ### 2. **Allow Mode**

 - Triggered when only **allow prompts** are configured
 - The request is allowed **only if** its content is **semantically similar** to at least one allow prompt (above the threshold)
-- Useful for whitelisting known safe or approved request types
+- Useful for allow-listing known safe or approved request types

 ### 3. **Hybrid Mode**